About Sahara Dromedary Trekking

 Duration: 4 Days

 The Sahara feels like such a distant image from Marrakech but with Rediscover the World a visit to the real desert of Morocco's deep south is a reality.
-The nearest section of the Sahara in just a little south of Zagora and it is in this region that we offer this extended meharee of 4 days.
+The nearest section of the Sahara in just a little south of Zagora and it is in this region that we offer this extended meharee of four days.
+Slow your pace, get away from the crowds, experience the nomadic life for a few days in the southern region of Morocco.
+This itinerary is the only one with multiple days riding on camels and visits places not included elsewhere.

 From your hotel or riad in Marrakech your journey will begin across the Glaoua Plains and up via the winding road over the High Atlas Mountains through the Tizi n’Tichka (2260m).
 From this high point you will see a dramatic change in the countryside - from high mountain ranges to semi-desert and oases.
 Either outbound or on your return you will stop at the magnificently exotic ksour of Aït Ben Haddou, declared, and rightly so, a World Heritage Site; here Hollywood has shot many of its films, including, as everyone will tell you, “Lawrence of Arabia” and "Gladiator".
 Further south to Ouarzazate and down the beautiful Drâa Valley to the small kasbah-like Hotel Fibule Du Drâa in the oasis town of Zagora.